Neighborhood-History Quantum Walk: Conclusion

 \section{Conclusion}

 In this paper, we generalize an interesting model of QW from~\cite{crt:qwwtsa1d}, that has a memory qubit at each site to keep a history of particle's visits and steer it.
 Our generalization allows a neighborhood of memory qubits in scattering interaction with the particle.
 We call it the neighborhood-history quantum walk (NHQW).
 We construct an example NHQW on a one-dimensional lattice, with the left/right symmetric neighboring memories.
 This construction utilizes unentangled orthogonal bases (UOB)~\cite{lsw:lduobag} to define the scattering, hence we call it the UOB-scattering NHQW.
 The use of UOB helps in explicitly encoding the scattering strategy as a joint reconfiguration of the particle velocity and neighborhood from pre-scattering ``balanced" or ``unbalanced" neighborhood memory states and the particle velocity.
 The UOB are parametrized, so the particle velocity and the memory states undergo, upon scattering, parametrized internal (spin) state transformations.
 By including further ``external" interaction parameters that rotate among the elements of UOB, we gain more adjustability in scattering.
 The scattering is geared for a reasonable search strategy.
 We find, through simulations, the classical random walk and quantum walk as special cases, but also several other variations in traversal patterns.
 These are controllable through appropriate parameter tuning.
 Further work in higher-dimensional lattices would reveal more fully the traversal potential of this model.
 We also describe a multi-particle QCA generalization of this NHQW.
 That QCA is a concatenation of $3$ QLGA, but is not a QLGA itself.
 Thus, it does not have a particle description at the scale at which the dynamics are homogeneous.
 In this respect, our NHQW differs from a host of history dependent QWs~\cite{bib:sdlhdQWqlga}, whose multi-particle generalizations are QLGA.
 NHQW, therefore, launches QWs into a dynamic regime with a higher degree of complexity.
 In the future, we aim to analyze the search capabilities and recurrence properties of NHQWs.
 To this end, there is an extant body of work to draw upon, concerning measures such as mixing time~\cite{Aharonov:2001,Venegas-Andraca2012}, hitting time~\cite{Magniez:2009,Venegas-Andraca2012}, and P\'olya Number~\cite{sjk:recpolya}.
+NHQW have exponential (in the number of sites) resource requirements as they require an additional qubit per lattice site.
+Compared to schemes that retain memory in a finite number of additional qubits, for instance those QWs that have additional memory in the particle state (for instance, velocity) to track the particle's history, it would require a study of individual cases of search and algorithmic necessity to justify NHQW's use.
+This is despite it having higher versatility, by definition, than the finite memory counterparts.
+Perhaps it is naturally a model that accounts for the dynamics of the system, as in noisy environments or modeling fundamental physics.
+Theoretical and numerical simulation of NHQW may reveal limiting behaviors and patterns that are significantly different from conventional QWs, which is expected as the dynamics are derived from a QCA.
+Simulating QWs in the current NISQ~\cite{p:qcnisq} era of quantum computing with multitudes of coupling parameters accounting interactions among qubits of a quantum computer, a well-designed NHQW may both facilitate estimation of the parameters, based on deviation from ideal dynamics, and tune the walk to respond in a controlled manner, perhaps adaptively.